 I draw from a range of theories, including acceptance and commitment therapy (ACT), solution-focused brief therapy (SFBT), rational emotive behaviour therapy (REBT) and person-centred therapy.
 My personal values include collaboration, responsibility, honesty and personal development.

 Sport Psychology Support

-Andy helps people get better at what they care about by providing online sport psychology support to a range of amateur and professional athletes and coaches.
+I help people excel at what they care about by providing online sport psychology support to a range of amateur and professional athletes and coaches.

 However, a common misconception is that sport psychology is for those that are “broken”.
 This couldn’t be further from the truth.
-Central to Andy’s approach is on working collaboratively with clients towards helping them achieve their goals by drawing on their existing (but often neglected) competencies, strengths, resilience and character.
+Central to my approach is on working collaboratively with clients towards helping them achieve their goals by drawing on their existing (but often neglected) competencies, strengths, resilience, and character.